revel/revel.github.io/manual/cache.md

 ## Serialization

-The [Cache](https://godoc.org/github.com/revel/revel/cache#Cache) getters and setters automatically serialize values for callers, to and from any type.
+The [Cache](https://godoc.org/github.com/revel/revel/cache#Cache) getters and setters automatically serialize values for callers, to and from any type, *with the exception of the inmemory model which stores and returns the object verbatim*.
 It uses the following mechanisms:

 * If the value is already of type `[]byte`, the data is not touched
 * If the value is of any integer type, it is stored as the ASCII representation